What is a Deposition in Law or Court?

 Your behavior at your deposition is even more important than the answers you give and is one of the most important parts of your case.

-At the conclusion of your deposition, the defense lawyer will write a report to submit to the insurance company.
-The defense lawyer will write a lot about what you look like, how you behave, and whether you are likely to be believed and liked by a jury.
+After your deposition, the defense lawyer will write a report to submit to the insurance company.
+The report will describe what you look like, how you behave, and whether you are likely to be believed and liked by a jury.

 Even if your case is settled before trial, how you do at your deposition will greatly affect your settlement.
-What the insurance company thinks about you will determine if you can settle your case for what it is worth.
+What the insurance company thinks about you will determine whether you can settle your case for its full value.

 What Should I Never Do at My Deposition?

-• Never give an answer without understanding the question.
-If you don’t know what a word or phrase in a question is, just ask what it means.
+- Never give an answer without understanding the question.
+If you don’t understand a word or phrase in a question, ask what the word or phrase means.

 Continue reading below this section